PhilipYip1988/python-tutorials/014_csv_pickle_json/readme.md

 ## Pickled Data

 The ```pickle``` module can be used to create portable "pickled" serialised representations of Python objects.
-These "pickled" representations can be used to transfer Python objects for example over to simple hardware using a serial port or to a file which can be reopened in another Python session.
+Each "pickled" serialised representation is a byte string.
+These byte strings can be used to transfer Python objects for example over to simple hardware using a serial port or to a file which can be reopened in another Python session.

 It can be imported using: